Nexus 4: Hardware

 The exterior of the Nexus 4 uses a glass-based construction with a rounded metallic plastic bezel; to improve the use of edge swiping gestures, the glass is slightly curved on the sides of the screen.
 The rear of the device contains a glass panel with an etched pattern of dots, producing a "holographic" effect.

 Internally, the Nexus 4 shares much of its hardware with the LG Optimus G; it is powered by a 1.5 GHz quad-core Snapdragon S4 Pro processor with 2 GB of RAM, providing either 8 or 16 GB of internal storage; like the Galaxy Nexus, the Nexus 4 does not contain a MicroSD slot.
 A 2100 mAh battery offers about 15 hours of talk time and 390 hours of standby time; unlike its precursor, the Nexus 4's battery is not easily removable.
 The Nexus 4 also supports the Qi inductive charging standard.
 The Nexus 4 uses a 4.7 inch, 720p IPS display, includes an 8-megapixel rear-facing camera and 1.3-megapixel front-camera which use the Sony BSI sensor.

 The Nexus 4, which takes a micro SIM card, does not officially support LTE, and only officially supports up to HSPA+ networks.
 Despite this, its radio hardware contains dormant LTE support, and a hidden baseband setting could be used to enable LTE support.
 However, this support was limited to LTE Band 4 only, and the device is not officially approved or marketed for LTE use.
 Google eventually disabled the ability to enable LTE support in a software update.

 During its lifetime, the Nexus 4 experienced a minor design tweak, receiving a couple of small nubs on the rear of the phone, where the glass back meets the frame, positioned just above the two screw holes; this was to improve sound volume when the phone was placed on a flat surface.
-At the same time, rear camera housing was slightly modified so there is less exposed area around the lens.
+At the same time, the rear camera housing was slightly modified so there is less exposed area around the lens.